AshuGuptaz/Vex/README.md

 ## Why this exists

-I built a RAG pipeline and realized I had no idea how the index actually worked.
+I buit a RAG pipeline and realized I had no idea how the index actually worked.
 Two weeks later, this is the thing I built to *understand* what Pinecone is doing — by implementing HNSW from the [paper](https://arxiv.org/abs/1603.09320) end to end.